No. 2 Baylor still undefeated after 84-72 win over Auburn

 BIG PICTURE

-Auburn: Cooper, a freshman playing only his seventh game, had scored 25 points twice and had scored or assisted on half of Auburn's points in his first six games.
+Auburn: Cooper, a freshman playing only his seventh game, had scored or assisted on half of Auburn's points in his first six games.
 He finished 6-of-17 shooting (1 of 5 on 3s), with seven rebounds and five assists.
 The Tigers are 2-4 in the Big 12/SEC Challenge, and are now 1-26 on the road against top-five teams.

-Baylor: The Bears trailed for only 61 seconds against Auburn, and have trailed only 45:21 of 640 minutes played this season.
-Baylor is 7-1 in Big 12/SEC Challenge games, the best record by any team in either league in the annual showdown.
-The Bears have won their last 18 nonconference games overall, one short of the school record set during that 2011-12 season.
+Baylor: Baylor is 7-1 in Big 12/SEC Challenge games, the best record by any team in either league in the annual showdown.
+The Bears have won their last 18 nonconference games overall, one short of the school record set during that 2011-12 season. ...
+Flo Thamba was scoreless in 17 minutes, but had 11 rebounds.

 UP NEXT